European Figure Skating Championships cumulative medal count: Ice dance

+Lyudmila Pakhomova and Aleksandr Gorshkov of the Soviet Union won a record six gold medals and a record eight total medals in ice dance at the European Championships.

 Ice dance is the most recent of the four disciplines at the European Figure Skating Championships.
 It was first held in 1954 in Bolzano, Italy.

-Lyudmila Pakhomova and Aleksandr Gorshkov from the Soviet Union hold the record for the most gold medals won (with six).
-Gabriella Papadakis and Guillaume Cizeron from France hold the longest winning streak at back-to-back events (with five).
-Courtney Jones from Great Britain won five European Championships in a row as well, but with different partners.
-The record for total medals won is shared by three ice dance teams (with eight each): Lyudmila Pakhomova and Aleksandr Gorshkov, Natalia Linichuk and Gennadi Karponosov, and Marina Klimova and Sergei Ponomarenko, who all competed for the Soviet Union (although Klimova and Ponomarenko represented the Commonwealth of Independent States at their last competition in 1992).
-Klimova and Ponomarenko also shares the record for the most silver medals won with six other ice dance teams (with three each): Angelika and Erich Buck from West Germany, Irina Moiseeva and Andrei Minenkov from the Soviet Union, Maya Usova and Alexander Zhulin (who represented the Soviet Union, the Commonwealth of Independent States and then Russia), Anjelika Krylova and Oleg Ovsyannikov from Russia, Anna Cappellini and Luca Lanotte from Italy, and Ekaterina Bobrova and Dmitri Soloviev from Russia.
-British ice dancers Janet Sawbridge and Yvonne Suddick also won three silver medals, but each of them with different partners.
-The record for the most bronze medals is held by Natalia Linichuk and Gennadi Karponosov from the Soviet Union (five).
+Lyudmila Pakhomova and Aleksandr Gorshkov of the Soviet Union hold the record for winning the most gold medals in ice dance (with six).
+Guillaume Cizeron of France has also won six gold medals in ice dance, but with different partners.
+Gabriella Papadakis and Guillaume Cizeron of France hold the record for the longest winning streak in ice dance at back-to-back events (with five).
+Courtney Jones of Great Britain won five European Championships in a row as well, but with different partners.
+Three teams are tied for winning the most total medals in ice dance (with eight each): Marina Klimova and Sergei Ponomarenko, Natalia Linichuk and Gennadi Karponosov, and Lyudmila Pakhomova and Aleksandr Gorshkov, all of whom competed for the Soviet Union (although Klimova and Ponomarenko represented the Commonwealth of Independent States (CIS) at their last competition in 1992).
+Klimova and Ponomarenko also share the record for winning the most silver medals in ice dance with six other teams (with three each): Ekaterina Bobrova and Dmitri Soloviev of Russia; Angelika and Erich Buck of West Germany; Anna Cappellini and Luca Lanotte of Italy; Anjelika Krylova and Oleg Ovsyannikov of Russia; Irina Moiseeva and Andrei Minenkov of the Soviet Union; and Maya Usova and Alexander Zhulin, who represented the Soviet Union, the Commonwealth of Independent States (CIS) and Russia.
+Janet Sawbridge and Yvonne Suddick of Great Britain each also won three silver medals, but with different partners.
+Natalia Linichuk and Gennadi Karponosov of the Soviet Union have won the most bronze medals in ice dance (with five).

 Total medal count by nation

-Lyudmila Pakhomova and Aleksandr Gorshkov of the Soviet Union have won a record six gold medals in ice dance at the European Championships.
+Guillaume Cizeron of France shares the record for the most gold medals won in ice dance (with six), five of which were with Gabriella Papadakis.